 The MDCG suggests the following alternative measure to be introduced:

 - To postpone on-site inspections in accordance with the rules and procedures related to the impact that could be neither foreseen nor prevented (force majeure concept).

 - To carry out remote audits instead of on-site inspections with the help of novel technologies, providing that all necessary security measures are being properly implemented to protect data and information transmitted.

-- To perform off-site assessment of the appropriate documents and/or records.
+- To perform off-site conformity assessments of the appropriate documents and/or records.

 - To use as the evidence the audit reports obtained in the course of the appropriate MDSAP procedures instead of carrying out additional audits.

-It is stated, from the MDCG, that each time making a decision on the implementation of the alternative extraordinary measures the notified body should rigorously assess this possibility and duly document them when applied.
+The MDCG stated that when making a decision on the implementation of the alternative extraordinary measures, the notified body should rigorously assess this possibility and duly document them when applied.
 The MDCG additionally emphasizes taking into consideration the history of non-compliances for each particular manufacturer.
-In case if the manufacturer subject to audit had a significant number of non-compliances, the notified body shall consider the possibility to supplement the remote audit with the additional on-site inspection conducted upon cancellation of the quarantine restrictions.
+If the manufacturer subject to audit had a significant number of non-compliances, the notified body shall consider the possibility to supplement the remote audit with the additional on-site inspection conducted upon cancellation of the quarantine restrictions.

-The decision from the MDCG on the particular extraordinary measures to be applied should be also based on the available information on the operations of the manufacturer, including the details about the processes performed on the manufacturing sites subject to the audit, the quality management system (QMS) employed by the manufacturer, and also on the non-compliances and other issues identified during previous audits.
-In case if due to the aforementioned factors the audit could not be postponed till the cancelation of the quarantine restrictions, the notified body should consider the possibility to apply alternative extraordinary measures, such as carrying out the remote audit or off-site review of the documents.
+The decision from the MDCG on the particular extraordinary measures to be applied should also be based on available information about the operations of the manufacturer including the details about the processes performed on the manufacturing sites subject to the audit, the quality management system (QMS) employed by the manufacturer, and also on the non-compliances and other issues identified during previous audits.
+If the audit cannot be postponed till the cancelation of the quarantine restrictions, the notified body should consider the possibility of applying alternative extraordinary measures, such as carrying out the remote audit or off-site review of the documents.

 How Can RegDesk Help?